Designer Profile: Julie Hiromoto, AIA Young Architect Award Winner

 Julie’s mother, Rosa, was the daughter of a Chinese colonel, a man of means until Julie’s grandparents fled the country with their young family during the Communist Revolution.
 After studying political science in Taiwan, Rosa followed her eldest sister to the U.S., also with around $100 in savings.

-“Although my mother’s family had money, they left China with only what they could carry,” says Julie, director of HKS’ New York office.
+“Although my mother’s family had money, they left China with only what they could carry,” says Julie, a Principal and Director of Integration for HKS.
 “My parents grew up without the advantages they worked so hard to provide for me and my brother, and their sacrifices motivate me every day.”

 Together, Rosa and Jesus raised their family in Valdosta, Georgia, and taught Julie to make the most of every chance by taking responsibility and being resilient.
 Since her early exposure to architecture, Julie discovered ways to seize opportunities with confidence, vigor and grace, or adapt and make new inroads where necessary.